dwmorrisdev/vanillaTodos/README.txt

  -v14-
  wired up the todo list to be hidden if empty. added about and contact content and functionality. added links.

+ -v15-
+ add connect and serve node server to host site.